bitnami/minideb/README.md

 $ sudo make
 ```

-To build an individual release (stretch, jessie or unstable)
+To build an individual release (stretch, buster or unstable)
 ```
 $ sudo make stretch
 ```